BerkeleyLab/Bedrock/README.md

 * cmoc: Verilog implementation of an RF controller, that connects to either a real world ADCs or simulated components within rtsim
 * [badger](badger): A real-time Ethernet/IP/UDP packet responder core in fabric
-* fpga_family: Several FPGA specific constraint files
+* fpga_family: Several FPGA specific constraint files and hooks for vendor-specific features
+* [localbus](localbus): Documentation and features related to the on-chip localbus that is widely used within bedrock
 * board_support: Several board specific pin mapping related files
 * projects: Instantiated projects that build and synthesize bit files that go on FPGAs sitting on various boards that talk various platforms